 To apply for the state license, follow the steps in this document.

-If you do not hold a Bachelor’s degree, you may be eligible for a Short-Term Substitute License (STS).
+If you do not hold a bachelor’s degree, you may be eligible for a Short-Term Substitute License (STS).

 Short-Term Substitute License (STS)